magazine | March 17, 2017

 Making your number takes equal parts talent and the performance conditions into which you place that talent.
 Since the average tenure of a marketing leader has been steadily declining, most CEOs are not getting that hire right.
 The result is decreased revenue growth and wasted shareholder value.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 It’s time for a fresh approach.
 Marketing has experienced a sea change in the last three years, and informed buyers are now the norm.
 Companies continue to increase marketing spend as a percentage of revenue, and we saw the highest percentage to date in 2016.
 These developments call for a rewrite of your revenue growth strategy.
 That also means a new “A-Player” profile for the marketing leader’s role.